AU-BCE-EE/STM/README.md

 The STM repository has Fortran 90 source code (in `src`), compiled binary files for Linux, macOS, and Windows (in `bin`), and example input files and default parameter file (in `inputs`).
 This README file describes the model and gives a short introduction to the software program.
 For detailed examples and more information on the software program, see the [STM-applications repo](https://github.com/sashahafner/STM-applications).
+A paper describing the model and command-line software program was just accepted for publication in SoftwareX--check back soon for a link.

 # Maintainer and contributors
 Sasha D. Hafner developed and maintains this repo.